mapcomponents/react-map-components-maplibre/README.md

 In this case, navigate to your project folder in a terminal and execute the following steps:

-1. Add @mapcomponents/react-maplibre as a dependency to your project using `yarn add @mapcomponents/react-maplibre` or `npm i @mapcomponents/react-maplibre` depending on which package manager you prefer.
+1. Add @mapcomponents/react-maplibre as a dependency to your project using `yarn add @mapcomponents/react-maplibre`.
 2. Add the MapComponentsProvider (named export of this module) to your applications react-DOM where it makes sense.
 Only children of this component will be able to render a map canvas or interact with a maplibre-gl instance.
 Place it in the index.js entrypoint if your application is a dedicated map app and all components have a high probability to interact with the maplibre-gl instance.
 Place it somewhere higher in the JSX tree if the map constitutes only a small portion of your app and components outside of the MapComponentsProvider have no need to interact with the map instance.
 3. Add a MapLibreMap component to the react-DOM wherever the map canvas is supposed to be placed.